willyspinner/whatsappbot/README.md

 I maintain an ubuntu home server, and made a Whatsapp Chatbot for it just for fun.

 It makes life easier!
 My server and me are 10000 miles away (Jakarta, Indonesia vs. Los Angeles, CA).
-Having to SSH/teleport all the time is a pain, so this is why I developed this.
+Having to SSH/teleport all the time is a pain.